dalinicus/homeassistant-acinfinity/README.md

 ### Global
 These settings control the power level of a device when in a given trigger state, which is shared across all modes.
-- `On Speed`: Go to OFF MODE to set.
+- `On Power`: Go to OFF MODE to set.
 The device will run at this level when triggered ON
-- `Off Speed`: Go to ON MODE to set.
+- `Off Power`: Go to ON MODE to set.
 The device will run at this level even when triggered OFF

 ### On Mode
 Device is always set to the on speed .
 This mode has no unique controls.